 For 36 years, Titus Mountain Family Ski Center has brought the German event, Oktoberfest, home to Malone.
 The event happens annually at the Lower Mountain.
-And while some parts of Oktoberfest have come and gone (such as The Wife Carry and Hay Bale Throw), most of the fun has endured through the ages; people came to the Titus Mountain Oktoberfest with big hair and neon back in the '80s, and with acid washed jeans and a grunge attitude in the '90s, all to have a little fun on the mountain.
+The fun has endured through the ages; people came to the Titus Mountain Oktoberfest with big hair and neon back in the '80s, and with acid washed jeans and a grunge attitude in the '90s, all to have a little fun on the mountain.

 Children 0 - 5